rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M13_Azure_Deployments_Using_Resource_Manager_Templates.md

 ## Instructions

-#### Prepare an Azure subscription

--   Identify an existing Azure subscription or create a new one.
--   Verify that you have a Microsoft account or an Azure AD account with the Owner role in the Azure subscription and the Global Administrator role in the Azure AD tenant associated with the Azure subscription.

 ### Exercise 0: Configure the lab prerequisites

 In this exercise, you will set up the prerequisites for the lab, which include Visual Studio Code.